-Equipment leasing revenues decreased approximately 68% in the first quarter of fiscal 2017 from the first quarter of fiscal 2016 due to lower land leasing revenues in essentially all geographic regions.
+Equipment leasing revenues decreased approximately 64% in the second quarter of fiscal 2017 from the second quarter of fiscal 2016 and approximately 67% in the first six months of fiscal 2017 as compared to the first six months of fiscal 2016 due to lower land leasing revenues in essentially all geographic regions, although there was a small increase in revenues in Latin America between these periods.
 The regions with the biggest declines from the prior year were the United States and Russia.
 As discussed above, seismic exploration activity is generally very depressed.
 Our land leasing operations in the Western Hemisphere have been most affected by the decline in activity.
 Historically, our first quarter has been generated the largest leasing revenues due to the impact of seasonal activity in Canada and Russia.
-However, in the three months ended April 30, 2016 there was very little leasing activity in either Canada or Russia.
+However, in the six months ended July 31, 2016 there was very little leasing activity in either Canada or Russia.
 Accordingly, we do not expect the same seasonal variations in our leasing revenues in fiscal 2017.
 From time to time, we sell equipment from our lease pool based on specific customer demand and as opportunities present themselves in order to redeploy our capital.
 Accordingly, these transactions tend to occur sporadically and are difficult to predict.
 Often, the equipment that is sold from our lease pool has been in service, and therefore depreciated, for some period of time.
 Accordingly, the equipment sold may have a relatively low net book value at the time of the sale, resulting in a relatively high gross margin from the transaction.
 The amount of the margin on a particular transaction varies greatly based primarily upon the age of the equipment.
-The gross profit from sales of lease pool equipment for the three months ended April 30, 2016 and 2015 was approximately \$491,000 and \$129,000, respectively.
+The gross profit from sales of lease pool equipment for the three months ended July 31, 2016 and 2015 was approximately \$965,000 and \$87,000, respectively.
+For the six months ended July 31, 2016 and 2015 the gross profit from the sale of lease pool equipment was approximately \$1.5 million and \$217,000, respectively.
 Demand for used lease pool equipment is depressed by the same factors affecting leasing services; however, we expect to continue to sell lease pool equipment from time to time.

-Direct costs related to equipment leasing were approximately 21% of leasing revenues in the three months ended April 30, 2016.
-This compares with approximately 12% for the three months ended April 30, 2015.
+Direct costs related to equipment leasing were approximately 48% and 29% of leasing revenues in the three and six months ended July 31, 2016, respectively.
+This compares with approximately 23% and 15% for the three and six months ended July 31, 2015, respectively.
 A significant portion of direct costs are generally fixed and therefore do not fluctuate with the level of leasing revenues.
-For the three periods ended April 30, 2016, lease pool depreciation decreased approximately 10% from the same period in the prior fiscal year.
+For the three and six month periods ended July 31, 2016, lease pool depreciation decreased approximately 12% and 11%, respectively, from the same periods in the prior fiscal year.
 The decrease reflects the lower level of lease pool purchases and the effect of certain equipment becoming fully depreciated.